Flowexam.com teacher explaining possessives and demonstratives in English on a blackboard with examples for TOEIC® preparation

 • "I prefer those to the previous models."

-In the TOEIC®, this form often appears in Part 6 (fill-in-the-blank texts), where you must choose the correct demonstrative based on context and number.
+In the TOEIC®, this form often appears in Part 6 (fill-in-the-blank passages), where you must choose the correct demonstrative based on context and number.

-Clearly, many candidates foolishly lose points on these exact traps.
+Clearly, this is where many candidates foolishly lose points.

-On the TOEIC®, this trap appears in 1 out of 3 questions concerning possessives in Part 5.
-The rule must be instinctive:
+In the TOEIC®, this trap appears in 1 out of every 3 questions related to possessives in Part 5.
+The rule must become second nature:

-• its = possessive (its, for an object/company)
+• its = possessive (his/her/its for an object/company)

 • it’s = contraction of "it is" or "it has"

 • "The company announced its new strategy." → it is new strategy?
-No. Therefore, its.
+No. So, its.

-• "It's important to review the guidelines." → It is important?
+• "It’s important to review the guidelines." → It is important?
 Yes.
-Therefore, it's.
+So, it’s.

 Complex Agreements: Demonstratives + Complements

-When a complement separates the demonstrative from the main noun, TOEIC designers are testing your ability to spot the real subject.
+When a complement separates the demonstrative from the main noun, TOEIC examiners test your ability to spot the real subject.

 • "This series of workshops is designed for managers."

-"Series" = singular (same spelling in plural, but here it is singular because of "this").
+"Series" = singular (it has the same spelling in plural, but here it is singular because of "this").

 • "These types of contracts require legal review."

-"Types" = plural, so "these" and the verb are plural.
+"Types" = plural, so "these" and the verb must be plural.

 Successful candidates apply a simple method: isolate the main subject (right after the demonstrative) and check the agreement.

-No need to unnecessarily memorize lists of rules; what matters is truly understanding the sentence’s meaning to identify the subject and the resulting determiners.
+There is no need to needlessly memorize lists of rules; what's crucial is truly understanding the sentence's meaning to figure out what the subject is and what demonstratives follow from it.

 Checklist for Test Day

-On the big day, you will have very little time per question in Part 5.
+On test day, you will have very little time per Part 5 question.
 Here is a quick method for possessives and demonstratives.

 Step 1: Identify the Type

 • Is it a possessive?
-Check if there is a noun immediately following.
+Check if there is a noun immediately following it.
 If yes, possessive adjective.
 If no, possessive pronoun.

 • Is it a demonstrative?
-Check the noun’s number (singular/plural).
+Check the number of the noun (singular/plural).

 Step 2: Apply the Rule

 • Demonstrative: singular or plural?
-Find the main noun, not the complement.
+Look for the main noun, not the complement.

 Step 3: Verify Agreement

-• The verb agrees with the main subject, not the nearest complement.
+• The verb agrees with the main subject, not the closest complement.

-In Part 6, demonstratives often appear at the beginning of a sentence to refer back to information mentioned in the preceding paragraph.
+In Part 6, demonstratives often appear at the beginning of a sentence, referring back to information mentioned in the preceding paragraph.
 You must identify the noun they refer to.

 Ready to Practice?